DogFoxX/date-changer/README.md

 ### Parameters

-• date-changer -"path to .exe to load" -date (mm-dd-yyyy)
+• date-changer -"path to .exe" -date (mm-dd-yyyy)

 ex. date-changer -"C:\exampleApp.exe" -10-01-2021

 ### NOTE

-path to .exe to load needs to be within double quotes.
+Patg to .exe needs to be within double quotes.

 **Date Changer automatically saves Desktop Shortcuts with these commandline parameters based on what is entered.**